gitpushjoe/zuzu.nvim/readme.md

 	* create generalized setup code to apply to all builds
   * ### [🧠 smart profile resolution](#-profile-resolution)
 	* if multiple profiles apply to one file, zuzu will intelligently choose the best one
-	* allows you to create profiles that will work on any Python/Javascript/etc. file without setup
+	* allows you to create a "fallback" profile that will apply to every file for a specific language, without setup
   * ### [✔  quickfix integration!](#-quickfix)
 	* view runtime errors as [diagnostic messages](#-quickfix) in your source code
 	* jump between lines of an error traceback quickly